ulmic/tramway-dev/tramway-api/README.md

 Sets default ActiveRecord model, which used as main user to be authenticated with JWT.

+`user_model` - model name
+`auth_attributes` - array of available attributes used as login.

+this model must have field `password_digest`, because we use `bcrypt` gem for authentication (providing other name of password attribute instead of `password` is coming soon)

 ## Contributing
 Contribution directions go here.